postullat/facebook-group-scrape-tool/README.md

 # Verba FGPS - Facebook Group Posts Scraper

-Java tool `(based on Selenide and Web Driver)` that  scrapes facebook group posts periodically and store them into database
+This tool is considering as a synchronization mechanism between FB group and site storage Written in Java and `Selenide Web Driver`.
+Simple `jar` file scrapes facebook group posts and push them to database

 ### Important news
 The tool has been developed to store data into Firebase.
-Currently, export data into `.xsl` file and `mysql` is under development
+Currently, export data into `.xsl` file and `postgres` is under development

 #### Requirements:
 - java 8;